ToshioCP/Gtk4-tutorial/src/sec33.src.md

 - It is necessary to set the line status (whether current or not) when a GtkListItem is bound to an item in the list.
 It is because GtkListItem is recycled.
 A GtkListItem was possibly current line before but not current after recycled.
-The opposite can also be happen.
+The opposite can also happen.

-The button of the current line is colored with red and otherwise white.
+The button of the current line is colored red and otherwise white.

 The current line has no relationship to GtkSingleSelection object.
 GtkSingleSelection selects a line on the display.